gabholli/Grocery_List_With_Room_Database/README.md

 ## Getting Started
 ### Executing program
 - To allow for use, the program downloads onto an Android phone directly from the computer containing the files.
-The app doesn't have a presence on any store due to its basic funcionality unless one makes an executable file
+The app doesn't have a presence on any store due to its basic funcionality.

 ## Authors
 Gabe Hollifield